cmuramoto/graph-serializers/README.md

 ##### Features

-This library is intended to be use as a serialization library for (possibly) cyclic domain models and can be optimized to work with flat models (no cyclic detection) with a field-level glanularity.
+This library is intended to be used as a serialization library for (possibly) cyclic domain models and can be optimized to work with flat models (no cyclic detection) with a field-level glanularity.
 For example, supose we have the following class:

 ```java
 public class Node {